rapid7/vm-console-client-ruby/docs/UserApi.md

 id = "id_example" # String | The identifier of the role.

 opts = {
-  param0: Rapid7VmConsole::Role.new # Role | The details of the role.
+  role: Rapid7VmConsole::Role.new # Role | The details of the role.
 }

 begin